Axual/terraform-provider-axual/docs/index.md

 	- The format of the data that’s present on the stream
 	- How long until the data is removed from the stream
 	- Which applications are the producers and the consumers of this data
-- Self Service provides control your stream (topic) properties for individual environments, and get an overview of the streaming landscape inside your organization.
+- Self Service provides control of your stream (topic) properties for individual environments and get an overview of the streaming landscape inside your organization.
 	- For details, please refer to Axual Self-Service reference documentation: https://docs.axual.io/axual/2023.2/self-service/index.html

 ## Features